DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ## Apply for your visa

-You can apply for a skilled worker visa once you have been offered a teaching job at a school which can sponsor them.
-Find out [how to apply for a skilled worker visa, what salary you will need to earn and other types of visa you may be eligible for](/non-uk-teachers/visas-for-non-UK-teachers).

 You may have a pre-existing right to work in the UK, such as settled or pre-settled status under the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families) or [indefinite leave to remain in the UK](https://www.gov.uk/guidance/indefinite-leave-to-remain-in-the-uk).

 [If you're an Irish citizen you do not need a visa](https://www.gov.uk/government/publications/common-travel-area-guidance).